AmberWilkie/fundamentals-workshop/workshop_main.md

 It's too late for c to ever read ```a == b``` as true (even though it is now) because c has *already been set to "false"*.

 > A major (perceived) exception to this is when we call functions from within other functions.
 We'll get to that.
 Suffice to say that this is *not* an exception at all, it just looks like it.
+> This will become immediately apparent when we start debugging.
+You'll be able to watch your code move line by line and analyze it at each step.